1929: Western

 In 1929, the Fascist Party in Italy tightened its control.
 National education policy took a major step towards being completely taken over by the agenda of indoctrination.
 In that year, the Fascist government took control of the authorization of all textbooks, all secondary school teachers were required to take an oath of loyalty to Fascism, and children began to be taught that they owed the same loyalty to Fascism as they did to God.

-On February 11, Mussolini signed the Lateran Treaty, making Vatican City a sovereign state.
+On February 11, the Kingdom of Italy and the Holy See signed the Lateran Treaty, making Vatican City a sovereign state.
 On July 25, Pope Pius XI emerged from the Vatican and entered St. Peter's Square in a huge procession witnessed by about 250,000 persons, thus ending nearly 60 years of papal self-imprisonment within the Vatican.
 Italy used the diplomatic prestige associated with this successful agreement to adopt a more aggressive foreign policy.
 Germany experienced a major turning point in this year due to the economic crash.
 The country had experienced prosperity under the government of the Weimar Republic until foreign investors withdrew their German interests.
 This began the crumbling of the Republican government in favor of Nazism.
 In 1929, the number of unemployed reached three million.
 On July 27, the Geneva Convention, held in Switzerland, addressed the treatment of prisoners of war in response to problems encountered during World War I.

 On May 31, the British general election returned a hung parliament yet again, with the Liberals in position to determine who would have power.
 These elections were known as the "Flapper" elections due to the fact that it was the first British election in which women under 30 could vote.
 A week after the vote, on June 7 the Conservatives conceded power rather than ally with the Liberals.
 Ramsay MacDonald founded a new Labour government the next day.

 1929 is regarded as a turning point by French historians, who point out that it was last year in which prosperity was felt before the effects of the Great Depression.
 The Third Republic had been in power since before World War I. On July 24, French prime minister Raymond Poincaré resigned for medical reasons; he was succeeded by Aristide Briand.
 Briand adopted a foreign policy of both peace and defensive fortification.
 The Kellogg–Briand Pact, renouncing war as an instrument of foreign policy, went into effect in this year (it was first signed in Paris in 1928 by most leading world powers).
 The French began work on the Maginot Line in this year, as a defense against a possible German attack, and on September 5 Briand presented a plan for the United States of Europe.
-On October 22, Briand was replaced as Prime Minister by André Tardieu.
+On October 22, Briand was replaced as prime minister by André Tardieu.
 Primo de Rivera's dictatorship in Spain experienced growing dissatisfaction among students and academics, as well as businessmen who blamed the government for recent economic woes.
 Many called for a fascist regime, like that in Italy.